ScaledAgileDevOps/SADMF/content/Metrics/_index.md

 ## SADMF Adoption Rate

-This is the percentage of the organization that has received a SAD&trade; certification.
+The percentage of the organization that has received a SAD&trade; [certification](/certifications).